PetePrattis/hospital-database-with-JDBC-client/README.md

 > 2. Apply the normalization theory to the relational scheme of the DB to check if it follows 3NF or BCNF
 > 3. Insert the data from the given dataset using proper queries
 > 4. Implement some functionality using proper queries:
 >> a.
-What are the drugs (maximum and minimum number) prescribed
+What are the drugs (maximum and minimum number) prescribed<br/>
 >> b.
-What are the diagnoses of the last week
+What are the diagnoses of the last week<br/>
 >> c.
-What are the doctor's 'X' appointments last month
+What are the doctor's 'X' appointments last month<br/>
 >> d.
-Who are the patients who have seen more than one doctor
+Who are the patients who have seen more than one doctor<br/>
 >> e.
-From what department have most patients been examined
+From what department have most patients been examined<br/>
 >> f.
-What is the average number of patients examined per department
+What is the average number of patients examined per department<br/>
 > 5. Implement some functionality using triggers:
+>> a.
+Creation of trigger and function that will execute for every patent examined and diagnosis to update patient's medical file<br/>
+>> b.
+Creation of trigger and function that implement's the query d)<br/>
+> 6. Connect databse with JDBC client in Java using the proper library
+> 7. Write a Java console application that will execute the queries